24 unconventional kettlebell exercises you didn’t know —until now!

 Please make sure you like and share so we can continue to put together awesome articles like this for you, for free!

-As always, your FEEDBACK on this Facebook post, also post your favourite unconventional kettlebell exercise here for the next edition of 24 unconventional kettlebell exercises.
+As always, your FEEDBACK on this Facebook post, also post your favorite unconventional kettlebell exercise here for the next edition of 24 unconventional kettlebell exercises.

-Do yourself a favour, learn the basics with our online kettlebell course, and get more advanced by buying our book on the kettlebell press.
+Do yourself a favor, learn the basics with our online kettlebell course, and get more advanced by buying our book on the kettlebell press.

 PS. yes, you got an eye for detail, these are not all exercises, but some are exercise combo’s, i.e. several exercises put together.
 They’re still unconventional, and that’s all that matters.
 Now go and explore.